 Yes, you can use fan leaves or sugar leaves to make cannabutter.
 Just know that these tend to have a lower cannabis potency, so you may need to add more if you have a high tolerance or are just looking for mg THC per serving.
 Also, remember that leaves contain more chlorophyll, leaving you with more green-looking and tasting end products.
 The flower is the best choice for a less green final result.

-Yes, you can bake with cannabutter, even with temperatures upward of 350°F and more.
+Yes, you can bake with cannabutter, even with temperatures upward of 350ยฐF and more.
 Learn more about safe temperatures to bake with.

-Cannabutter Recipes to Try
+Recipes To Try